La Palma Dog Park and Yorba Regional Park.

 Dog-friendly parks, beaches and trails.
-Dog park use requires that your dogs are current on vaccinations and that you clean up after your dogs.
+Dog parks require that your dogs are current on vaccinations and that you clean up after your dogs.
 When visiting a leash-free dog park, keep them on leash before you go into the park and when you exit, and do not bring female dogs in heat.
 City and regional parks allow leashed dogs on trails and throughout other recreation areas.
 Park websites list additional rules and regulations.
 Trail use requires that all dogs must be on a leash no longer than six feet.
 Many trails are shared by equestrians, bicyclists and pedestrians.
+All distances are approximate.
 Unless otherwise noted, no water or waste bags are provided, please trek with your dogs prepared and bring your own supplies.
-Also see Dog Sports and Fitness and Training Programs for more classes.
+Also see Dog Sports and Fitness and Training Programs.

 Flora Vista Dog Park

 Carbon Canyon Regional Park and Brea Wildcatters Dog Park.